eddywm/KTFLITE/README.md

 Eddy WM – [Twitter](https://twitter.com/eddy_wm) – eddywmdev@gmail.com

-Hi there my name is Eddy I am a software developer and an AI enthousiast, I like to build software to strenghten my understanding of complicated topics.

-I hope this project will help you getting started with Tensorflow using this real world application.

 ## Meta

 Please **click the START button** to make this sample project known and help more people getting started with Tensorflow Lite.